Overseas Chinese: Terminology

 Overseas Chinese who are southerners, such as the Toisanese, Cantonese or Hokkiens refer to themselves as (Tángrén).
 Literally, it means Tang people, a reference to Tang dynasty China when it was ruling.
 This term is commonly used by the Cantonese as a colloquial reference to southern Han people and has little relevance to the ancient dynasty.
 For example, in the early 1850s when Chinese shops opened on Sacramento St. in San Francisco, California, United States, the Chinese emigrants, mainly from the Pearl River Delta west of Canton, called it Tang People Street and the settlement became known as Tang People Town or Chinatown.

 The term ' is added to the various terms for the overseas Chinese to indicate those who would be considered ethnic minorities in China.
 The terms ' and ' are all in usage.
 The Overseas Chinese Affairs Office of the PRC does not distinguish between Han and ethnic minority populations for official policy purposes.
 For example, members of the Tibetan people may travel to China on passes granted to certain people of Chinese descent.
 Various estimates of the Chinese emigrant minority population include 3.1 million (1993), 3.4 million (2004), 5.7 million (2001, 2010), or approximately one tenth of all Chinese emigrants (2006, 2011).
 Cross-border ethnic groups are not considered Chinese emigrant minorities unless they left China after the establishment of an independent state on China's border.

 Some ethnic groups who have historic connections with China, such as the Hmong, may not or may identify themselves as Chinese.

 History

-The Chinese people have a long history of migrating overseas, as far back as the 10th century.
-One of the migrations dates back to the Ming dynasty when a Chinese of Iranian ancestry Zheng He (1371–1435) became the envoy of Ming empire.
+The Chinese people have a long history of migration to overseas territories, as far back as the 10th century.
+One of the migrations dates back to the Ming dynasty when Zheng He (1371–1435), a Chinese man of Iranian ancestry, became the envoy of the Ming empire.
 He sent people – many of them Cantonese and Hokkien – to explore and trade in the South China Sea and in the Indian Ocean.
+It was during this time that the Malacca Strait and Malacca Sultanate developed as a maritime hub in the newly established Maritime Silk Road.